-- The WGS verifies the work is complete. - All AEs remove personal locks/tags and sign-off the EIP. - The WGS notifies the RFE/STE work is complete. - The RFE/STE /SSS (as applicable for operating systems) verifies work is complete in accordance with the scope and the system is safe to return to service. - The WGS signs off the EIP and surrenders it to the TA. - The TA ensures all WGS/AE on the permit have signed-off. - NOTE: If all AEs have not signed-off, the EIP shall remain active. - The RFE/STE/SSS (as applicable) confirms that the equipment is ready to be de-isolated.
-The TA removes their lock from the lockbox. - The AO removes all protective measures and restores the isolation points to the position designated by the RFE/STE/SSS (as applicable). - NOTE: De-isolation of the EIP should be performed in the reverse order (i.e., bottom-up) following the listing of the isolation points/protective measures on the EIP.
-Deviations/hold points to this sequence need to be explained in the special conditions section of the EIP. - The TA closes the EIP after ensuring all LOTO devices have been returned and protective measures have been restored.
+- The WGS verifies the work is complete - All AEs remove personal locks from lockbox and sign-off the EIP - The WGS notifies the RFE/STE work is complete - The RFE/STE/SSS (as applicable for operating systems) verifies work is complete in accordance with the scope and the system is safe to return to service - The WGS removes lock from lockbox and signs off the EIP and surrenders it to the TA - The TA ensures all WGS/AE on the permit have signed-off - NOTE 1: If one or more AEs or WGSs is not available, the TA may authorize an Emergency Closure in accordance with Section 4.3.5. - NOTE 2: If all AEs have not signed-off, the EIP shall remain active. - The RFE/STE/SSS (as applicable) confirms the equipment is ready to be de-isolated; the TA removes their lock from the lockbox - The AO removes all protective measures and restores the isolation points to the position designated by the RFE/STE/SSS (as applicable) - NOTE 3: De-isolation of the EIP should be performed in the reverse order (i.e., bottom-up) following the listing of the isolation points/protective measures on the EIP.